HelpGiveThanks/HGTconfiguration/README.md

      1. Click the 'Save Changes' button.
      1. Check out your website's new false front by opening a new browser tab, and typing in your website's url: YOURWEBSITE.COM.

-#####B. Template drop-in replacement preparation
+#####B. Configuration files drop-in replacement preparation

-1. Download the HGTtemplate.zip from http://sourceforge.net/projects/helpgivethanks/files/HGTtemplate/.
+1. Download the HGTconfiguration.zip from http://sourceforge.net/projects/helpgivethanks/files/HGTconfiguration/.

-     NOTE: If you are  using Apple's Safari browser, it will unzip this zip file and trash the zip if you have the 'Open "save" files after downloading' preference checked in Safari's General Preferences.
+     NOTE: If you are  using Apple's Safari browser, it will unzip this zip file and trash the zip if you have the *'Open "save" files after downloading'* preference checked in Safari's General Preferences.
 If this happens
      1. Retrive the zip from the trash.

-     DO NOT re-compress/zip the HGTtemplate folder,  as the Mac will have added a bunch of files to help it find stuff in this folder, and you do not want these files cluttering your cPanel's File Manager folders.
+     DO NOT re-compress/zip the HGTconfiguration folder,  as the Mac will have added a bunch of files to help it find stuff in this folder, and you do not want these files cluttering your cPanel's File Manager folders.
 1. Click your browser's cPanel File Manager tab.
 1. Click the 'Upload' button in the File Manager's top menu bar.
 1. Click the 'Choose File' button in the window that opens.
-1. Find and click on  the HGTtemplate.zip.
+1. Find and click on  the HGTconfiguration.zip.
 1. Click the 'Choose' button.
 1. When the bottom-right, grey, progress bar says the upload is complete, close the upload window.
-1. Click the 'Reload' button (second menu bar) if you do not see the HGTtemplate.zip.
+1. Click the 'Reload' button (second menu bar) if you do not see the HGTconfiguration.zip.
-1. Click on HGTtemplate.zip to select it.
+1. Click on HGTconfiguration.zip to select it.
 1. Click the 'Extract' button from the top menu bar to unzip it.
 1. Click the grey 'Extract File(s)' button in the popup window that opens, and then the 'close' button.
 1. You can now delete the zip file to reduce clutter in your File Manager.
-1. Now backup The Bug Genie (TGB) you just installed before applying this uploaded template.
+1. Backup The Bug Genie (TGB) folder before applying the HGT file changes.
 1. Select your /pm/ (buggenie) folder by clicking on it.
 1. Create a compressed copy of it by clicking the 'Compress' button and then the 'Compress File(s)' button in the popup window that opens, and then the 'close' button.
-2. Click on the resulting pm.zip file to select it, and then download it to a safe place on your computer as a backup by clicking the 'Download' button in the top menu bar.

-#####C. TGB template drop-in replacement
+#####C. TGB configuration files drop-in replacement

-1. Click into the .../HGTtemplate/TBGTemplateNitrogen/ folder by first double clicking on the HGTtemplate folder, which reveals the TBGTemplateNitrogen folder, that you then double-click on to open it.
+1. Click into the .../HGTconfiguration/TBGconfigurationNitrogen/ folder by first double clicking on the HGTconfiguration folder, which reveals the TBGnitrogen folder, that you then double-click on to open it.
 1. Click the 'Select all' button from the second menubar (right above the file window, and right below the top menu bar).
 1. Click the 'Copy' (not move) button from the top menubar.
-1. In the popup window that opens, replace the two folders /HGTtemplate/TBGTemplateNitrogen/ with your Bug Genie's one folder name, which, if you followed my recommendation = pm for project manager
+1. In the popup window that opens, replace the two folders /HGTconfiguration/TBGconfigurationNitrogen/ with your Bug Genie's one folder name, which, if you followed my recommendation = pm for project manager
 OR = familyfolder/pm.

      It should now read something like /public_html/pm OR /public_html/familyfolder/pm.